Tromero-AI/byoc_launcher/README.md

 sudo bash launcher.sh
 ```

-During this process, you will be prompted to enter your Hugging Face API key and your server key.
+This process will take a while to download the base model.
+Once the download is complete you will be prompted for your server key from the tromero website.

 ## Usage
 After completing the installation